-Audio out off: Selecting this checkbox will mute outgoing audio.
+Selecting this checkbox will mute incoming audio.

+Audio in gain level:

-Audio out volume level: This setting controls the amount of gain applied to outgoing audio to increase its volume.
+This setting controls the amount of gain applied to incoming audio to increase its volume.

 Preset

 This screen allows you to set preset points for the ePTZ function of the camera, which allows you to look around the camera's viewable area by using a zoomed view.
 Presets allow you to quickly go to and view a specific part of the area your camera is covering, and you can create preset sequences, which will automatically change the camera's view between the different presets according to a defined order and timing you can set.